10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 <div class="test {$a}">test</div>
 HTML;

-// 10up prefers to escape right at the point of output, which would be here echo $x;
+// 10up & VIP prefer to escape right at the point of output, which would be here echo $x;
 ```